wechirok/renice-cubed-wiki/multiplayer.md

 | Instant Waypoint | `.` |
 | Open Minimap Settings | `]` |
 | Quick Confirm | `Right Shift` |

-Waypoints are useful for bases, portals, farms, villages, structures, and death locations.
-On public servers, use map features according to that server's rules.